Super Troopers 2: Release

 Super Troopers 2 was released by Fox Searchlight Pictures on April 20, 2018, more than 17 years after the original film premiered.

+Home media release

+Super Troopers 2 was released on Digital HD from Amazon Video and iTunes on July 3, 2018, and on DVD and Blu-ray on July 17, 2018.

 Reception

 Box office

 In the United States and Canada, Super Troopers 2 was released alongside I Feel Pretty and Traffik, and was originally projected to gross around $6 million from 2,038 theaters in its opening weekend.
 However, after making $7.9 million on its first day (including $1.35 million from Thursday night previews), weekend estimates were raised to $16 million.
 It went on to open to $15.2 million, finishing fourth behind A Quiet Place, Rampage and I Feel Pretty, and nearly matching the $18.5 million the original film made in its entire theatrical run.
 In its second weekend the film dropped 76% to $3.6 million, finishing 6th.